rjsocha/esmb/README.md

 # esmb
 EasySMB - samba support tool

-This tool allow to prepare Ubuntu (tested only on 18.04 LTS) server for joining AD domain
+This tool allow to prepare Ubuntu (tested only on 18.04 LTS) server for joining AD domain.
+This is more for internal use than public...

 Example
 ```